week5thor/WeekBrowser/README.md

 These components are used under their respective open source licenses.

-See the [LICENSE](./LICENSE) file and https://unlicense.org/ for full text.
+See the https://unlicense.org/ for more information.

 *Created by an indie developer passionate about fast and accessible apps for all devices.*